Come on in, let's get to know each other.

 'Life can only be understood backwards; but it must be lived forwards.'
 Søren Kierkegaard

 Looking back, now?
 Entering a clinical depression in my late 30s shouldn’t have surprised me or anyone else.
-Seeing my journey through a trauma-informed lens, I recognize the impact our early childhood traumas had in each of us - and thus our marriage.
-Grief and loss, adding to layers of traumatic events included multiple miscarriages, and too-early deaths of my father and mother.
+Seeing my journey through a trauma-informed lens, I understand the impact our early childhood traumas had in each of us - and thus our marriage.
+Grief and loss, adding to layers of traumatic events included multiple miscarriages, and too-early deaths of my sister, father, and mother.

 Now, through sharing our stories, with training and experience, I understand my husband's hidden, decades-long journey into using unwanted compulsive sexual behaviors as a coping mechanism.
 “Sexual addiction does not necessarily happen in a vacuum but may be predicated on a predisposition towards compulsive behavior, in an attempt to curb the emotional pain of childhood trauma. … If we are attempting to change our sexual behavior without dealing with the trauma causing us emotional pain, and that instigated our need to protect ourselves, we will not be able to effectively overcome sexual addiction.
 We must heal the wounds of trauma if we want to live in freedom and well-being.”

-We both entered into our Christian faith in our late 20s, immersing ourselves into church life.
-Invited into assuming church leader roles, we learned (by example) from those further along to practice what is often described as spiritual bypassing.
 I ignored, then buried grief, despair, and confusion.
-Hopelessness shadowed my days when counselors missed identifying depression, and a long dark night of the soul began, bringing with it making dreadful choices severely wounding not only my soul but others.
+Hopelessness shadowed my days when counselors missed identifying depression, and a "dark night of the soul" began, bringing with it making dreadful choices severely wounding not only my soul but others.

 Until I couldn’t.
 Until I discovered my husband’s life-long, secret sexual behaviors that had been eroding the heart of our marriage for decades.